xt0fer/inc/README.md

+# inc

+## ZipRISC1

+Explore how this code might be used to emit ZipRISC1 instructions instead of x86.
+It's Scheme (i know, I know) but pretty simple.

+### Orginal Readme

 Step-by-step development of a Scheme-to-x86 compiler, based on Abdulaziz Ghuloum's [paper][1], _An Incremental Approach to Compiler Construction_, and extended draft [tutorial][2], _Compilers: Backend to